Error Analysis of Lagrange Interpolation on Tetrahedrons

 Obviously, the error estimation \eqref{main-est} in terms of the projected circumradius of tetrahedrons is completely different from most prior error estimates obtained under the maximum angle condition.
 Additionally, as has been pointed out before, Theorem~\ref{thm:main} cannot be proved by analyzing the inequality \eqref{eq:standard-est}.
 As stated in Section~\ref{section:Circumradius}, there exists a sequence $\{K_h\}$ of tetrahedrons with $\lim_{h \to 0}R_{K_h} = 0$, whereas their maximum dihedral angles approach $\pi$.
 Therefore, Theorem~\ref{thm:main} is an essential extension of the prior error estimations, such as those in Theorems~\ref{thm:S-regularity}, \ref{thm:Maximum-angle}.
 Further comments on these points are given in the concluding remarks (Section~6).

 In Section~\ref{Sect:Prei}, we state some preliminary results used in this paper.
 In particular, we define the standard position and the projected circumradius for tetrahedrons.
 In Section~\ref{Sect:Squeezing}, we recall definitions related to the quotient differences of functions with multi-variables.
-We then reconfirm the Squeezing Theorem for tetrahedrons.
+We then reconfirm the Squeezing Theorem (Theorem~\ref{squeezingtheorem}) for tetrahedrons.
 In Section~\ref{sect:singular}, we obtain the error estimation of Lagrange interpolation in terms of the singular values of a linear transformation.
 In Section~\ref{sec:geometric}, we present a geometric interpretation of the singular values of the linear transformation, which completes the proof of the main theorem.
 In the appendix, we give an interesting and simple counter example showing that the estimation \eqref{main-est} does not hold for the case $p = 2$ and $k = m = 1$.